Senior Editor, OncLive®

 As more transplant-eligible patients with multiple myeloma experience deep, durable responses with novel quadruplet regimens, the question of how best to use minimal residual disease (MRD) in guiding treatment decisions and duration has become more pronounced, according to Rafael Fonseca, MD.

-Fonseca said that he typically measures MRD in patients who undergo transplant after day 100, as well as any other patient who achieves a very deep, durable complete response (CR).
+Fonseca said that after day 100 is when he typically measures MRD in patients who undergo transplant, as well as in any other patient who achieves a very deep, durable complete response (CR).
 If MRD negativity is sustained, determining whether maintenance therapy can be stopped in that patient is an area of active discussion.
 Moreover, the question of how to proceed with a patient who completes initial therapy and remains MRD positive remains open.

-In an interview with OncLive® during an Institutional Perspectives in Cancer webinar on Myeloma, Fonseca, interim director of Mayo Clinic Cancer Center and director of Innovation and Transformational Relationships at Mayo Clinic, discusses several clinical trials that support the use of quadruplet regimens in myeloma, the utilization of MRD in clinical decision making, and future directions for research.
+In an interview with OncLive® during an Institutional Perspectives in Cancer webinar on multiple myeloma, Fonseca, interim director of Mayo Clinic Cancer Center and director of Innovation and Transformational Relationships at Mayo Clinic, discussed several clinical trials that support the use of quadruplet regimens in myeloma, the utilization of MRD in clinical decision-making, and future directions for research.

-In the in the first category, we've seen the CASSIOPEIA study with daratumumab plus bortezomib [Velcade], thalidomide [Thalomid], and dexamethasone, which at the global level has been very important in [that the combination has elicited] deep responses.
-Most recently, we've seen updated presentations and publications for GRIFFIN, which is a combination of daratumumab [Darzalex] plus lenalidomide [Revlimid], bortezomib, and dexamethasone [RVd].
-We've seen the MASTER trial, which includes daratumumab plus carfilzomib [Kyprolis], lenalidomide, and dexamethasone [KRd] versus KRd alone, in this case, carfilzomib instead of bortezomib.
-There was also the FORTE trial, which did not use a monoclonal antibody, but really uses one of the state-of-the-art backbones for frontline therapy, which is KRd plus transplant.
+In the first category, we’ve seen the CASSIOPEIA study [NCT02541383] with daratumumab [Darzalex] plus bortezomib [Velcade], thalidomide [Thalomid], and dexamethasone, which at the global level has been very important in [that the combination has elicited] deep responses.
+Most recently, we’ve seen updated presentations and publications for GRIFFIN [NCT02874742], which is [with] a combination of daratumumab plus lenalidomide [Revlimid], bortezomib, and dexamethasone [RVd].
+We’ve seen the MASTER trial [NCT03224507], which includes daratumumab plus carfilzomib [Kyprolis], lenalidomide, and dexamethasone [KRd] vs KRd alone.
+In this case, [the triplet includes] carfilzomib instead of bortezomib.
+Also, the FORTE trial [NCT02203643] did not use a monoclonal antibody, but it did use one of the state-of-the-art backbones for frontline therapy, which is KRd plus transplant.
 All [these trials] show the same thing.

-As we think about the transplant-ineligible candidates, perhaps one of the most important [studies] is MAIA, which [examined] a combination of daratumumab plus lenalidomide and dexamethasone.
-We've seen this before, with the same antibody but combined with bortezomib, melphalan, and prednisone in the ALCYONE study.
+As we think about the transplant-ineligible candidates, perhaps one of the most important [studies] is MAIA [NCT02252172], which [examined] a combination of daratumumab plus lenalidomide and dexamethasone.
+We’ve seen this before, with the same antibody but combined with bortezomib, melphalan, and prednisone in the ALCYONE study [NCT02195479].
 Both were randomized phase 3 studies that [tell the] same story: deeper responses and longer duration of disease response.
-I hold the belief that a group of these patients with multiple myeloma who achieve deep responses and, in particular those who have sustained MRD negativity, will ultimately convert to cure.
+I hold the belief that a group of these patients with multiple myeloma who achieve deep responses, and in particular those who have sustained MRD negativity, will ultimately convert to cure.

 [The question of] whether 4 agents are necessary [has been asked] in light of toxicity.
 However, I would say that the incremental toxicity is quite minimal.
 We deal with greater problems with toxicity when we talk about proteasome inhibitors, as well as corticosteroids.
-There's also a clear added expense that is incurred for the treatment of patients with these extra medications; I'm really interested in seeing the long-term outcomes from a pharmacoeconomic perspective.
+Also, clearly, an added expense is incurred for the treatment of patients with these extra medications; I’m really interested in seeing the longterm outcomes from a pharmacoeconomic perspective.

 If some of these patients are able to convert those deep responses into durable ones, and then, ultimately, prevent relapse, the downstream benefit of that could be enormous.
 That is not to minimize [the concern regarding toxicities]; every drug must be taken quite seriously.
 When you add a new drug, whatever the drug is, you always add toxicity, and you don’t know if you add benefit.
 However, that is the reality for all the drugs we use.
 The [class that] is at play right now is monoclonal antibodies, and these agents are generally well tolerated by patients.

 MRD is no longer investigational.
-What the community can debate is how they're going to use MRD to [inform] decision making.
+What the community can debate is how they’re going to use MRD to [inform] decision making.
 We have an FDA-approved assay that has been validated.
 Other [methods] are being explored, as well.
-We have flow cytometry, which as has been shown by EuroFlow, as well as mass spectrometry methods.
-I think the question is: How do we bring a new biomarker into the decision-making process?
+We have flow cytometry with EuroFlow, as well as mass spectrometry methods.
+The question is: How do we bring a new biomarker into the decision-making process?

-From a physician perspective, some might ask, ‘What am I going to do differently?’
-I'll give a couple of answers to that.
-First, I routinely measure MRD in patients who undergo transplant after day 100, as well as any other patient who achieves a very deep and durable CR.
-The first thing I do is speak with my patients; that's a critical part of what we do in medicine.
-Patients are in a much better position with a reduced risk of relapse if they are MRD negative, so that's very important information.
+From a physician’s perspective, some might ask, “What am I going to do differently?”
+I’ll give a couple of answers to that.
+First, I routinely measure MRD after day 100 in patients who undergo transplant, as well as in any other patient who achieves a very deep and durable CR.
+Patients are in a much better position with a reduced risk of relapse if they are MRD negative, so that’s very important information.

 Another remaining question is: If you have MRD negativity that is sustained, at which point can you eliminate maintenance therapy?
 That is actually something that has to be decided individually.
 We [may choose to] stop maintenance therapies [for many reasons], including [because of] symptomatic changes or toxicities.
 I don’t envision that MRD negativity would ever be the sole determinant of whether one continues treatment or not, but it does build into the information you have as you treat patients.
 If I have a patient who has a long-standing CR but is having more fatigue or diarrhea and they are MRD negative, perhaps both the patient and I would have a greater comfort in discontinuing the medicine.
 In contrast, if the patient is tolerating [maintenance therapy], experiencing some symptoms, and they are MRD positive, they may want to proceed further until we have data from additional clinical trials.

 Also, what do we do when someone completes initial therapy and remains MRD positive?
-A French study published by Aurore Perrot, MD, PhD, of the University of Toulouse, in 2018, showed that if you are able to convert a high-risk patient into an MRD-negative status, their prognosis is better than if you have a standard-risk patient who remains MRD positive.
-Several abstracts presented at the 2020 ASH Annual Meeting & Exposition showed that additional treatment post induction and post transplant seems to improve the outcomes of patients with multiple myeloma.
+A French study published in 2018 by Aurore Perrot, MD, PhD, of the University of Toulouse, showed that if you are able to convert a high-risk patient into an MRD-negative status, their prognosis is better than if you have a standard-risk patient who remains MRD positive.
+Several abstracts presented at the 2020 American Society of Hematology Annual Meeting and Exposition showed that additional treatment post induction and post transplant seems to improve the outcomes of patients with multiple myeloma.

 As we complete the next series of studies and we have adaptive clinical trials, such as the MASTER trial, there is going to be a future where we won’t stop with intensive therapy, but you have to finish the job and get those patients to convert to MRD negativity.

-If I have a patient that goes on maintenance treatment with ixazomib [Ninlaro], would they be better off with lenalidomide?
+If I have a patient who goes on maintenance treatment with ixazomib [Ninlaro], would they be better off with lenalidomide?
 The short answer is that in general, most of the maintenance trials would suggest that your first choice is lenalidomide.
-However, there are some circumstances where that may not be either sufficient or the best route for patients who have high-risk myeloma.
-For instance, when we do maintenance therapy [in these patients], we like to combine ixazomib [Ninlaro] with lenalidomide.
-That's something I do routinely for my high-risk patients [and see] good results and good tolerance.
-There are patients who logistically cannot come to a treatment center, be that for frontline or for maintenance [treatment], [so in those patients] the all-oral regimen would be highly beneficial.
+However, in some circumstances that may not be either sufficient or the best route for patients who have high-risk myeloma.
+For instance, when we do maintenance therapy [in these patients], we like to combine ixazomib with lenalidomide.
+That’s something I do routinely for my high-risk patients, [and I see] good results and good tolerance.
+Some patients logistically cannot come to a treatment center, be that for frontline or for maintenance [treatment], [so in those patients] the all-oral regimen would be highly beneficial.